zhmur/servicenow-guides/ServiceNow style guide.md

 ## Maintenance
 1. Put old item name to sc_cat_item.meta field in case of catalog item rename.
 If item was used in production at least once in last 3 months.
 For popular items consider keeping old name in the sc_cat_item.name for some time.
 So that users will have time to adapt.
-1. Never delete old records, use archive instead.
+1. Never delete obsolete records, use archive instead.

 ## Deployments
 1. Use batch update sets whenever possible.
-Even if you have only 2 update sets for productionizing, go ahead and select one of them as a parent.
+Even if you have only 2 update sets for commit, go ahead and select one of them as a parent.
 1. Do not back out update sets unless absolutely necessary.

 ## Programming, code, style
 1. Use ES5 [Airbnb JavaScript Style Guide() {](https://github.com/airbnb/javascript/tree/es5-deprecated/es5) for all JavaScript code.
 1. By default use full table name for GlideRecord class variables.
 Example: `var incident = new GlideRecord('incident')`.
-1. Global business rule is a Legacy/Dead approach.
-Never create one.
+1. Global business rules have no conditions or table restrictions and load on every page in the system.
+Do not use them.
 1. A business rule must call an API to perform an action.
 The API is implemented in script includes.
 The code in business rules must be simple.
 1. A script include method must tend to be context independent.
 Calls to _current_, _previous_, _worklow.scratchpad_, _current.variables_ objects should be exceptional.
 The objects should not be passed as parameters.
 1. To debug a script always use "gs.debug" or "gs.info" instead of "gs.log" as gs.log is not working in scoped app.